 Kept clean, the glass stays bright and the colored light stays vivid for years.
 Spare warm bulbs and replacement parts are available in bulbs & parts if you ever need them, and you can always reach us through our contact page.

-Why does a Turkish mosaic lamp give off colored light?
+Why does a Turkish mosaic lamp give off colored light instead of a plain white glow?

-Which mosaic lamp shape is best for ambiance?
+Which lamp shape works best for bedroom ambiance versus a living room?

 Yes.
-Every lamp arrives as a complete, working light with the bulb included, so it's ready to glow straight out of the box.
-Standard screw-in replacements are available in our bulbs & parts section if you ever need a spare.
+Every lamp arrives as a complete, working light with the bulb already included, so it glows straight out of the box — no extra hardware store trip needed.
+Spare warm-white replacement bulbs are also available in the bulbs and parts section of the store.